snehasharma272006/snehasharma272006/README.md

 I learn languages for fun.
 I know French and I’m currently hyperfixated on German.
 I am into making animations and love to work around designs as well .

-at present learning → building → breaking → rebuilding → shipping locally → breaking in production → debugging → repeating the loop
+At present learning → building → breaking → rebuilding → shipping locally → breaking in production → debugging → repeating the loop

 **Let’s connect and Let's Build** ⭐️